the-events-calendar/event-tickets/readme.txt

 = [M18.05] TBD =

-* Fix - Make sure the ticket / unticked events does not count events under `trash` [92236]
+* Fix - Prevent trashed events from affecting ticketed/unticketed counts in the wp-admin (props to @mrwweb for reporting this problem) [92236]

 = [4.6.3.1] 2018-02-26 =